sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

 ## I am a full stack data scientist.
-I enjoy automating, writing servers, web applications, building machine learning models and employing them to build the applications of tomorrow.
+I enjoy automating, writing servers, web applications, building ML models and employing them to build the applications of tomorrow.

 ## Technical Proficiency
 As I live on the crossroads between full stack development and machine learning, I am proficient across a variety of stacks including: